tongvtdan/apillis-mfg/docs/MEMORY.md

 - Implement new document versioning system in application code
 - Add Vietnam/SEA localization features to UI
 - Test multi-tenancy isolation with new organization_id constraints

+---

+## 2025-01-27 - RLS Policy Setup and Authentication Issue Resolution

+### Work Done
+- **Created comprehensive RLS policies** for the users, organizations, and contacts tables
+- **Fixed user authentication lookup** by prioritizing email-based queries over ID-based queries
+- **Established proper role-based access control** allowing management users to view and manage all users in their organization
+- **Resolved "Access Denied" issue** in User Management by implementing proper database permissions

+### RLS Policies Created
+1. **Users Table Policies**:
+   - Users can view their own profile
+   - Management users can view all users in their organization
+   - Users can update their own profile
+   - Management users can update all users in their organization
+   - Management users can insert new users
+   - Management users can delete users

+2. **Organizations Table Policies**:
+   - Users can view their own organization
+   - Management users can view organization details

+3. **Contacts Table Policies**:
+   - Users can view contacts in their organization
+   - Management users can manage all contacts

+### Authentication Flow Changes
+- **Modified AuthContext** to prioritize email-based user lookup for existing users
+- **Changed query order** from ID-first to email-first to resolve UUID mismatch issues
+- **Maintained fallback** to ID-based lookup for new users

+### Current Database State
+- **Users**: 12 sample users including 3 management users
+- **RLS**: Enabled with comprehensive policies
+- **Authentication**: Ready for proper user lookup and role-based access

+### Next Steps
+- Test user authentication with existing sample users (ceo@factorypulse.vn)
+- Verify admin tab visibility and user management access
+- Test role-based permissions and department filtering
+- Consider implementing proper user registration flow for new users